Inviting Visitors from Abroad: The B-2 visitor visa

 -

-- DS-160 visa application form, completed online, and visa fee receipt (US$160 fee paid online, often at time of application though this varies by Embassy)
+- DS-160 visa application form, completed online, and visa fee receipt (paid online, often at time of application though this varies by Embassy)

 - Valid passport